juwiragiye/Ikirundi/README.md

 We appreciate all contributions to our project, big or small, and will do our best to acknowledge and thank all contributors.

+## License

+This project is licensed under the [MIT License](LICENSE).
+## Acknowledgements

+We would like to thank the following organizations and resources for their contributions to this project:

+- The African Language Project for providing English text data that was used in this project.
+- www.matana.de for providing the Kirundi-English dictionary used in this project.
+## Contact

+If you have any questions, comments, or feedback on this project, please feel free to get in touch with me at uwiragiyejanvi@gmail.com or via my social media handles:

+- <i class="fab fa-twitter"></i> [Twitter](https://twitter.com/janvitech)
+- <i class="fab fa-instagram"></i> [Instagram](https://www.instagram.com/janvirightthere/)
+- <i class="fab fa-github"></i> [GitHub](https://github.com/juwiragiye)

+I also welcome contributions to this project!
+If you would like to contribute code, documentation, or other resources, please see our [contributing guidelines](CONTRIBUTING.md) for more information.